Joseph: A model of character, faith, and fatherhood

 Carpenters “probably weren’t building houses,” Hamilton explains.
 “They were built primarily of stone or mud brick.”
 Instead, Joseph likely made yokes for oxen, household and farming tools, doors for homes, and furniture.

 Joseph probably taught Jesus the craft (see Mark 6:3).
-Joseph’s family may have passed the skills from father to son for generations.
+His family may have passed the skills of the trade from father to son for generations.

 In many ways, Joseph was ordinary, like many of the men of his day.
 “At the same time,” Hamilton clarifies, “he represents some of the highest ideals.”